 Instruments are also being ruggedized for the production line, which means there is real-time quality control.
-Data can also be shared across different platforms in the plant and stored safely, according to Matt Kreiner, Product Business Development Manager – Coatings Analysis Products Hitachi High-Tech Analytical Science.
+Data can also be shared across different platforms in the plant and stored safely, according to Matt Kreiner.
+Product Business Development Manager – Coatings Analysis Products at Hitachi High-Tech Analytical Science.

 Automotive Industries (AI) asked him how the division fits into the Hitachi group.

 Kreiner: Hitachi High-Tech Analytical Science, previously the Industrial Analysis division of Oxford Instruments, became part of Hitachi High-Tech Group in 2017.
 We have over 45 years’ experience providing analysis solutions to help businesses to reduce waste and costs, minimize risk, streamline production efficiency and ensure compliance.
 Our range of smart, high-performance laboratory and in-field testing instruments cover XRF, LIBS, OES and TA technologies, which support the entire production lifecycle; even in the most demanding applications.